devharsh007/devharsh007/README.md

 - 👯 I’m looking to collaborate on opensource.
 - 🤔 I’m looking for projects to work on.
 - 💬 Ask me about how can I solve problems of life with codin'.
-- 📫 How to reach me: reach me anywhere(Linkedin, Telegram, Gmail, Twitter).
+- 📫 How to reach me: Anywhere (Linkedin, Telegram, Gmail, Twitter).
 - 😄 Pronouns: Call me whatever you want.
 Btw name is Harsh.
 - ⚡ Fun fact: Still bachelor ☺️.